arplaboratory/RotorTM/README.md

 To set width of the corridor, set `self.cor_wid` to a float.

-Currently, the cooridor constraint is deactivated.
+Currently, the corridor constraint is deactivated.